ObeyHack/WooduKonquer/README.md

 # WooduKonquer

-Welcome to the WooduKonquer project, this project aims to explore different AI driven strategies to play the game of Woodoku
+Welcome to the WooduKonquer project, this project aims to explore different AI driven strategies to play the game of Woodoku.

 https://github.com/user-attachments/assets/444c8485-bcf0-4392-9b06-90f6459615cf